verdictdb/verdict-doc/using.rst

 In terminal
 -------------------

 Please see our :doc:`start`. for the instructions on connecting to Verdict in terminal.
-The page includes starting Verdict on top of Apache Hive, Apache Impala, and Apache Spark (and PySpark) in terminal.
+The page includes starting Verdict on top of Apache Hive, Apache Impala, Amazon Redshift, and Apache Spark (and PySpark) in terminal.

 .. _jdbc-connections: